hoprnet/hoprnet/docs/hopr-documentation/docs/node/using-hopr-admin.md

 You can now give one of the responsive nodes an alias:

 ```
-alias 16Uiu2HAmMBYpQVq7rfFxV5iP3JPXJKs1dqRe2Z6HX7zXJgwjTzjV Bob
+alias 16Uiu2HAmMBYpQVq7rfFxV5iP3JPXJKs1dqRe2Z6HX7zXJgwjTzjV Betty
 ```

 Expected output:

 ```
-Set alias 'Bob' to 'jTzjV'.
+Set alias 'Betty' to 'jTzjV'.
 ```

 This is useful as you can use the alias in place of their HOPR address when using commands.

 At this point, you should ideally have found two responsive nodes and given them both an alias.
-I will be using Alice and Bob.
+I will be using Betty and Chao.

 ### Check aliases